 |Incline/Decline Range||15% QuickControl Incline, -3% QuickControl Decline|

-We find the Commercial 2950 to be one of the best machines in its price range with quality parts and innovative design.
 While we like the improved screen, we are a bit wary of the iFit subscription especially since there is not an equivalent model with the new touchscreen that does not require an iFit subscription for optimal use.
-With a grain of salt, we still recommend our Third Place 2019 Best Buy Winner in the $2,000 to $2,999 dollar category as the quality products and intelligent design will more than likely not require too much need for Icon’s customer service department.
+Yet even with the iFit programming drawbacks, the Commercial 2950 is a solid treadmill and numerous features that give you a lot of bang for your buck.
+With a grain of salt, we recommend our First Place 2020 Best Buy Winner in the $2,000 to $2,999 dollar category as the quality products and intelligent design will more than likely not require too much need for Icon’s customer service department.

 The screen was broken when it was delivered and after four weeks of trying to get it fixed including at one point being told at one point to fix myself we are returning and they won't refund us the 500 dollar delivery and set up even though it never worked.
 Stay away from this company as they do not care about their customers and are very shady